 Multi-generational.
 Having folks of all ages creates a working diversity of constitution, perspective, and capability.
 It also permits a gradual age-based flow in and out of the commons, the stovepipe demographic of a stable nation.
 Some means, perhaps in the future, of creating a lower-cost entry into the community would particularly assist the lower age brackets.

 Human Scale & Proximity.
 These separate but related points -- the pace and scale to which we put our being, and how likely we are to cross one another's path -- intersect to form our commons.
 In dynamic tension with any desire for personal space, we design and build the common space and human-scale life that allows the world, and each of us in turn, to come into focus.
-The keyword here is a 'walkable' life, but bikes are beautiful too.
+The keyword here is a 'walkable' life, but bikes, buggies, burros, and bateaux(s) are beautiful too.

 Financial Integrity.
 A clear-eyed survey and understanding of the financial mechanics of the commons, and a thoughtful response to this understanding, is critical to our economic integrity and to our personal sense of stability.
 The heart of the commons depends upon both.
 Because we are a farm-based community, and farming to our preference will most likely be more 'expensive' than the food production of today or tomorrow, we acknowledge an inherent 'inefficiency' in our productive life.
 In order to maintain some relatively solid capability to interact with a broader economy -- that is, to be wealthy enough to eat out, pay for gas, go on a vacation, and pay taxes and insurance, etc. -- we will have counterbalancing income.